kaede0902/reports/seminar/oilHistory/README.md

 connect oil production region and Penn and Reading Train station.
 It reduce cost a lot, but Standard Oil made 4 pipeline in 2 years, It ruled the market of 80%.
+1888, German scientist Helman get rid of H2S from petroleum, ruled production.

 ![Standard](img/standard.jpg)

+### Russ Oil
+Rothchild and Nobel are 20 ~ 30% of the Europe Oil.

+### Other Company
+Pure Oil formed trust in 1895, had 14 refinery, 500k ton petroleum, 3Million Meter Pipeline, tankers, but other include Melon are eaten by Standard Oil.